Skillquality 0.47

 │ Every contribution helps keep this project maintained │

 │ and growing.
-Thank you for using Craft CMS Claude Skills. │
+Thank you for using these skills. │

 │ │